-Soul Matters is a UU small-group program that originated in 2006.
-Today, more than 190 congregations across the country are participating.
+RVUUF members and supporters journey together in many ways, one of which is the Soul Matters program.
+This is a UU small-group program that originated in 2006.
+Today, more than 200 congregations across the country are participating.
 The content, written by ministers, is rich and provocative.

 Small groups of approximately eight people meet one time per month, October through May.
 Each month has its own theme, and participants receive relevant resources and exercises for exploration.
 Then, at their monthly meeting, they share their experience and hear from others – about where the theme took them, what it evoked in them.